growilabs/growi-docs/docs/en/guide/features/hackmd.md

    ![](./images/HackMD2.png)

-1. click on the `Start to edit with HackMD` button
+2. Click on the `Start to edit with HackMD` button

    Click on it to start editing in HackMD mode, as shown in the image below.